liftmodules/mapperauth/README.md

 See [PermissionSpec](https://github.com/liftmodules/mapperauth/blob/master/src/test/scala/net.liftmodules/mapperauth/PermissionSpec.scala) for examples.

-TODO: PermissionListField provides a way to store permissions for a user.
-It stores them as a list of strings.
-Right now only Roles can be created, no single permissions per user.
-Needs fixing.
+You can either attach permissions directly to a user or create roles with permissions attached and then add these roles to the user.

 Example:

-    TODO: user.permissions(List(Permission("printer", "print"), Permission("user", "edit", "123")))
+    Permission.createUserPermission(user, APermission("printer", "print")).save
+    Permission.createUserPermission(user, APermission("user", "edit", "123")).save

     assert(User.hasPermission(APermission("printer", "manage")) == false)

-Role is a MongoRecord that provides a way to group a set of permissions.
+Role is a Mapper instance that provides a way to group a set of permissions.
 A user's full set of permissions is calculated using the permissions from any roles assigned to them and the individual permissions assigned to them.
 There are also LocParams as well as the User-Meta-Singleton that can be used to check for roles.

 Example:

-    TODO: val superuser = Role.createRecord.id("superuser").permissions(List(Permission.all)).save
+    val superuser = Role.findOrCreateAndSave("superuser", "a category", Permission.fromAPermission(APermission.all))

-    user.roles(List("superuser"))
+    user.userRoles.addRole("superuser").saveMe

     assert(User.hasRole("superuser")) == true)
     assert(User.lacksRole("superuser")) == false)